propertyhive/WP-Property-Hive/README.txt

 == Changelog ==

+= 1.4.36 =
+* Added ability for commercial applicants to register through frontend if commercial department active
+* Removed whitespace from formatted full description which was causing problems with Zoopla Real-Time feed and formatting in Rightmove RTDF add on
+* Use floorplan title and/or caption as button label if present
+* Corrected status default filter in viewings and appraisals lists
+* Added new filter to viewings and appraisals lists to filter by attending negotiator
+* Added new column to viewings and appraisals list showing attending negotiator
+* Removed unecessary call to get_properties_in_view in PH_Query which set a transient which wasn't used
+* Allow for p and br HTML tags in rooms/descriptions

 = 1.4.35 =
 * Added New 'Appraisals' module allowing the management of upcoming appraisals.
-Record the status, the valud price, the potential owner/landlord, and convert to an instructed property when won
+Record the status, the valued price, the potential owner/landlord, and convert to an instructed property when won
 * Added ability to send owner/landlord viewing email confirmations from a viewing's 'Actions' panel
 * Added new [office_map] shortcode to show all or one office location on map
 * Tweaked applicant match process to allow for better third party integration such as upcoming SMS add on